|

 Another massive wave, higher than the Great Gates of Minas Tirith,

 man.
-As Faramir braced himself for the impact he felt Hentmirë's
+As Faramir braced himself for the impact, he felt Hentmirë's

 hand squeeze his ownshe had caught the taffrail and was

 doing her very best to pull her weight.

 Faramir squeezed back.
 "Ready?" he shouted.

-She nodded, her plump little face grimly determined.
+She nodded, her plump face grimly determined.

 and smashing him into the rail, leaving him hunched over the wood,